doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

 This chapter introduces association mappings.
 PHPCR has a tree based model of the content.
-In addition to references to arbitrary other documents, every document has a parent and may has children.
+In addition to references to arbitrary other documents, every document has a parent and may have children.

-We will start with the hierarchy associations and then go into the references, which work slightly different from what you are used from an RDBMS as well.
+We will start with the hierarchy associations and then go into the references, which work slightly differently from what you are used from an RDBMS as well.

 .. _hierarchy-mappings: